Because of its location, Estonia is strategically important and the legacy of warfare is widely present.

 - Vaivara Sinimägede Museum in East Estonia The Battle of Tannenberg Line was the bloodiest battle ever fought on Estonian soil.
 The campaign spanned combat in the area of the Sinimäed Hills in 1944 while a German force of more than 22,000 men held off a Soviet advance of almost 150,000.
 As the Soviet forces were constantly reinforced, the casualties of the battle were huge and hundreds of tanks were lost.

-- Tahkuna Military Museum on Hiiumaa Island contains World War II memorabilia and is considered by some as the most impressive in Estonia.
+- Hiiumaa Military Museum contains World War II memorabilia and is considered by some as the most impressive in Estonia.

 - Independence War Museum in Lagedi, near Tallinn is about Estonia’s War of Independence 1918-1920.